Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Recommendation

 To improve the development experience, it would be beneficial to implement a method or tool that formats the UPLC output and saves it in a folder for easier interpretation and review.

+## Finding04 - Opshin build lib does not build the artifacts

+The command `opshin build lib examples/smart_contracts/assert_sum.py -fno-remove-dead-code` was suggested by the cli to build artifacts for a smart contract with a different validator name other than "validator".
+However, this command did not work as expected.

+## Recommendation

+When the command `opshin build lib examples/smart_contracts/assert_sum.py -fno-remove-dead-code` is executed, the maximun recursion limit exception is thrown.
+However even after increasing the recursion limit, the artifacts were not built.
+As per the Opshin code, at [Line 386](https://github.com/OpShin/opshin/blob/d657a227f02670e6b6eed9cac77c0f8a25d51423/opshin/__main__.py#L386) when the purpose is `lib` the artifacts are built but not dumped into target directory.

+## Finding05 - Documentation on Integrity Checks and optimization level

+The idea of Optimization level and how the UPLC differs with each optimization level can be clearly documented with simple examples.

+## Recommendation

+Currently, there is no clear documentation detailing the different optimization levels and the specific constraints that are enabled with each level.
+Providing this information would benefit users of Opshin, as it would give them a better understanding of which optimization configuration to choose based on their smart contract logic.

+When building compiled code, Opshin could use the most aggressive optimizer, O3, as the default optimization configuration.
+This would allow users to directly utilize the optimized code without needing to specify any optimization levels during the build process.